-Year 10 students at Q3 Academy complete a week-long work experience during the academic year.
-Students are provided with the opportunity to experience being in a real workplace environment and practicing the skills required in the workplace such as teamwork, time management and organisation.
+Year 10 students at Q3 Academy Great Barr complete a week-long work experience during the academic year.
+Students are provided with the opportunity to experience being in a real workplace environment and practising the skills required in the workplace such as teamwork, time management and organisation.

 The following links and documents contain interesting information about some of our local Labour Markets.